 Then again, I come at the film from a distinct perspective.
 In my days as a rock ‘n’ roll journalist, I saw Bowie in concert often and crossed paths and had conversations with him a number of times.
 I also knew Ron Oberman both on business and personal terms for many years, starting a few years after the events depicted in “Stardust.”

 So when I say I never bought Johnny Flynn as Bowie or Marc Maron as Oberman, that’s not necessarily a complaint that others will have.
 Flynn does a good job with Bowie’s voice, both when he’s speaking and singing, and he’s got Bowie’s hair circa 1971, Bowie’s teeth (courtesy of prosthetics) and Bowie’s wardrobe.
 But he’s never really looks like Bowie to a convincing degree, which gets in the way of the fervor with which he throws himself into the role.

-(I won’t harp on the degree to which Maron doesn’t seem like Oberman, since that’s irrelevant to the vast majority of people who’ll see the movie, except to say that the actor is exactly twice as old as Oberman was when he took Bowie on the road, 56 v.
-28, and that in the couple of decades I knew him, Ron was never as flustered or disorganized as he is in the film.)
+I won’t harp on the degree to which Maron doesn’t seem like Oberman, since that’s irrelevant to the vast majority of people who’ll see the movie, except to say that the actor is more than twice as old as Oberman was when he took Bowie on the road, 56 v.
+27, and that in the couple of decades I knew him, Ron was never anywhere near as flustered or disorganized as he is in the film.